Sheaffer Glideriter 1965-1968

 Identification guide and features:

-• Refillable, uses Skrip cartridges
+- Refillable, uses Sheaffer Skrip cartridges

 Stylist Glideriter

 The Stylist Glideriter was the upscale version of the pen.
-The Glideriter rounded out four choices in the Stylist line: the Push Button Fill Pen, ballpoint, pencil, and Glideriter.
+The Glideriter rounded out four choices in the Stylist line: the Push Button Fill Fountain Pen, ballpoint, pencil, and Glideriter.
 The Stylist Glideriter followed the design and trim available to the line, and had the same profile as the fountain pen.
 It has a slip on cap.

 Identification guide and features:

-• Refillable, uses Skrip cartridges or push button converter
+- Refillable, uses Sheaffer Skrip cartridges

-• About 5 1/2 inches long capped and 5 7/8 inches posted
+- About 5 1/2 inches long capped and 5 7/8 inches with the cap posted on the end of the barrel

-Twinwell Glideriter
+TwinWell Glideriter

-The TwinWell Marker was introduced in 1965 as a throw away plastic fiber tip pen with two reservoirs, one in the base, as expected, and one in the cap, to keep the tip moist when the pen was not in use.
+The TwinWell Glideriter was introduced in 1965 as a throw away plastic fiber tip pen with two reservoirs, one in the base, as expected, and one in the cap, to keep the tip moist when the pen was not in use.
 Sheaffer renamed this pen the TwinWell Glideriter in 1966, making three Glideriter marker pens across the Sheaffer line.

 Identification guide and features:

-• Polished stainless steel ear clip
+- Polished chrome plated ear clip

 Other Sheaffer Marker Pens